dataenthusiast-io/quantized-slm-function-calling/README.md

 ## 2.0 Research Question

-**To what extent can LoRA fine-tuning enhance the tool-calling accuracy of a Small Language Model on specialized, unseen tasks compared to its base, zero-shot performance?**
+**To what extent can LoRA fine-tuning improve both syntactic validity (JSON generation capability) and semantic correctness (task-specific reasoning) in Small Language Models for function calling tasks compared to their base, zero-shot performance?**

 ## 3.0 Methodology